 Image processing must be adapted to constantly changing hardware and laboratory conditions.

-Active cooling must be added to low-cost USB cameras to avoid the expense of a cryogenic camera ($25,000.00 from Hammumatsu)
+Active cooling must be added to low-cost USB cameras to avoid the expense of a cryogenic camera ($25,000 from Hammumatsu).

 Equipment must be modular and easy to move due to space restrictions.